 - 1. From Reports menu, select Manage.
 The Reports dialog box opens. - 2.
 Click New Report.
 The Reports Designer dialog box opens. - 3.
 From the General tab, enter a description for the report in the Name field. - 4.
 Under Report Type, select the Heat Map Image option. - 5.
-Select a Default View of Table or Graph. - 6.
-To share this report with other users, select the Allow others to run this report option.
-Do not select this option if you want this report to remain accessible only by you. - 7.
-Click Next to navigate to the Cameras tab.
-This report type only supports one camera per report. - 8.
-Select one camera to be included in the report and click Next. - 9.
+In the Cameras tab, click Add a Camera and then select one or more cameras from the list. - 6.
 In the Start & End tab, define the start and end time of the report.

 Option Description Start Select whether to use a Relative time to execute the report or a specific date and time.
 For example, if this Report was saved with the intention of running it in the future, selecting a Relative start of 7 days would mean the report start time would be 7 days from each time the report is executed.
 Using a specific date and time is only useful if this report is intended to be run only once and not in the future.
 End If a Relative time was selected in the Start section, selecting Now would set the report time dynamically to the time the report was run.
 If a specific data and time was selected it is most likely that a specific date and time for the end of the report is appropriate.
-Time of Day Searching by Full Days will include all 24 hours in a day.
-In cases where a search should spend multiple days but only a certain period of time per say, Partial days should be selected.
-For example, we may search across 7 days but only 10:00 - 20:00 each day, to filter out results that happened outside of store hours.
-Time Interval Select the Time Interval to be used in the Report.